The Very Best Things To Do In Playa del Carmen

 HOW TO GET TO PLAYA DEL CARMEN

-- Rental Car – Rates across rental car companies are usually similar, but they vary depending on the demand.
-I like to use Discover Car Hire to compare rates across a variety of companies all at once.
+- Rental Car Rates: Rates across rental car companies are usually similar, but they vary depending on demand.
+I like to use Booking.com’s rental car comparison tool to compare rates across various companies all at once.
 Keep in mind, Mexico requires that you purchase an insurance policy with your rental or pay a massive deposit (up to $2000 USD).
 In my experience, you should expect to pay around $50 USD per day for a rental car.
 You can compare prices here!

 - Shuttle Van – Airport shuttles are usually large passenger vans that take passengers directly to their destination.
 There are both private shuttles and shared shuttles.
 Private shuttles may cost a little more, but you will go straight to your hotel rather than having to wait while the shuttle drops other passengers at their accommodations.
 Click here to check rates.